 This particular client applied for the role of Administrative Support Officer in state (NSW) government and gained a job interview.
 The selection criteria component required the addressing of five criteria at a maximum of 3/4pg per criterion.
-Following are excerpts from three of the criteria.
+Following are excerpts from two of the criteria.

 Demonstrated computer keyboard, data entry and word processing skills.